thomascft/thomascft/README.md

 # Hi,

 I'm Thomas Croft.
 I'm 16 and live in the USA.
-I love music, and enjoy drawing.
+I love music, gaming, and ricing.
+I've been daily driving linux for the past 3 years.
-I'm learning web development in hope an internship in the near future.
-Currently I'm also learning Rust and Python.

 ### Contact
 You can find my socials as follows